peridoteagle/fun-with-nyt-search-api/README.md

-# Use Keywords of Your Choice and the NYT Search API to Generate a Word Cloud and Topics
+# Use Keywords of Your Choice and the NYT Search API to Generate a Word Cloud and Topics in R

 This project is an extention of https://github.com/peridoteagle/want-to-be-a-ceo